sacrosanctic/svelte-patterns/docs/published/how-to-pass-data-to-data-to-layout.md

 ---
-title: How To Pass Data To Page to Layout
+title: How To Pass Data From Page to Layout
 ---

 ::: info Written for